ten3roberts/flax/guide/src/fundamentals/relations.md

 {{ #include ../../../examples/guide/relations.rs:relation_basic }}
 ```

-The function like `(id)` parameter is what separates a component from a relation.
-The name of the parameter does not matter, and is only used for hover documentation.
+The parameter to the component function determines the object entity or target of the relation.

 Since the value of the relation in this case is `()`, `set_default` can be used as a shorthand over `set`